Keeping Your Money Safe: Guide to FDIC Coverage Limits

-If an individual has a $500,000 jumbo savings account, only the first $250,000 is covered.
-But if the account is put in the names of an individual and his spouse, each gets $250,000 of coverage, so the entire account balance could then be insured (assuming that neither spouse has other deposits at the same bank).
+For instance, if an individual has a $500,000 jumbo savings account, only the first $250,000 is covered.
+But if the account is put in the names of an individual and his spouse, each gets $250,000 of coverage, so the entire account balance would be FDIC insured (assuming that neither spouse has other deposits at the same bank).

 A cautionary note: Both individuals must have full and equal access to the funds (even in community property states) or the FDIC will consider only one of them an owner.
 The coverage then drops to $250,000.